 For starters, one should look at the price of these items when buying them.
 They are not cheap, ranging anywhere from $200 to close to $2,000 dollars (for the most accurate ones) and beyond, with more expensive “professional” monitors being available as well.
 So, you will want to buy a monitor in a range you are comfortable with.

 Seeing as this usually is an expensive item, they may not be for everyone.
-If you don’t see these items as something you need, or if you don’t head out to the course enough to use one, you may well want to save your cash and pass on a device or give it a rain check like a Foresight Sports.
+If you don’t see these items as something you need or don’t head out to the course enough to use one, you may well want to save your cash and pass on a device or give it a rain check like a Foresight Sports.

 Ease of Use